stlkrdumb/giwa-l2/README.md

 First of all you need to install `pnpm` package to use this tool.

+## Prerequirements
+- Linux (Ubuntu, Debian, and etc) or Using WSL on Windows
+- PNPM

 ## Installation
 ```
 git clone https://github.com/stlkrdumb/giwa-l2 && cd giwa-l2